euphonie/study-notes/Engineering Tools/Cloud/GCP/Monitoring & Management.md

 - Requires a build configuration file that specifies the steps of the pipeline
 - Each step is a docker container executing the script indicated
 	- Step name identifies the container image
+	- Image attribute identifies the base image for the container
+- Can be specified in YAML or JSON notation
+- Source code is mounted to the /workspace directory
+	- The artifacts are persisted in the directory
+-

 ## Container Registry
 - Registry for images uploaded to Google Cloud